symboxtra/SplitSound-Desktop/README.md

 ```
 mkdir build-win32    # Create directory for 32-bit build
 cd build-win32       # Move into the directory
-cmake ..             # Call CMake on the upper source directory, specifying the path to the 32-bit Qt installation
+cmake ..             # Call CMake on the upper source directory
 cmake --build .      # Build the generated CMake files

 cd ..